Kznnd/lshape-analyser/C++/readme.md

 cmake ..
 ```
 ### Step 2 ###
-Open LShapeAnalyser.sln that generate by CMake, and right click on the solution and then click generate.(Recommend in Release mode.
-If the additional dependency contains "FALSE.lib", please manually remove it.)
+Open LShapeAnalyser.sln that generate by CMake, and right click on the solution and then click generate.

 ### Step 3 ###
 Run the LShapeAnalyser.exe in `../build/Release`.